eren5960-pmmp-plugins/SwimPlayer/README.md

 # SwimPlayer
+# NO PLACE IN THIS PLUG
-Swimming plugin for players.
-Only Altay
+_Swimming plugin for players.
+Only Altay_